Mark Andrews Player Prop Bets for NFL Week 6 | Baltimore vs. Los Angeles 10/17/2021

 Mark Andrews Player Prop Bets for NFL Week 6 - Baltimore vs. Los Angeles

-Sportsbooks have installed plenty of player prop bet markets for Sunday's NFL action, including for Mark Andrews, who takes to the field at 1:00 PM ET broadcast on CBS.
-Andrews' Baltimore Ravens (4-1) and the Los Angeles Chargers (4-1) hit the field in a Week 6 matchup from M&T Bank Stadium in Baltimore, Maryland.
+Sportsbooks have installed plenty of player prop bets for Sunday's NFL action, including for Mark Andrews, who takes to the field at 1:00 PM ET broadcast on CBS.
+Andrews' Baltimore Ravens (4-1) and the Los Angeles Chargers (4-1) take the field in Week 6 at M&T Bank Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.